 - Advance Power Electronics

-By offering the Master of Science in Electrical and Computer Engineering – Advanced Mobility Focus, this premier cutting-edge advanced engineering degree is taking engineers to the next level in their careers and the industry.
+By offering the MS Engineering-ECE-Advanced Mobility Focus, this premier cutting-edge advanced engineering degree is taking engineers to the next level in their careers and the industry.
 Be part of the team changing the face of automotive with our Learn Today- Use Tomorrow philosophy